eBay is managing payments

 How will I know what our monthly and annual shipping expenses are?

 Sellers can view shipping costs for each transaction through the reporting functionality.
 The costs are also noted in the downloadable CSV and PDF files.

 FAQs - Third-party Tools

 I use third-party tools to manage my business.
-Will these integrations still work under managed payments?
+Will these integrations still work when eBay manages my payments?

-If you use third-party tools that integrate with eBay APIs to manage your listing, inventory, and order management activities, to reconcile finances, or issuing refunds, there should be no change in how you use those tools when you enable managed payments.
+If you use third-party tools that integrate with eBay APIs to manage your listing, inventory, and order management activities, to reconcile finances, or issuing refunds, there should be no change in how you use those tools when eBay manages your payments.
 Please contact your individual third-party provider regarding questions specific to their service offerings.

 Will I need to modify my eBay API integrations to accept these payments?

 If you are directly integrated with eBay APIs or MIP, you may need to make updates to get new payments data and functionality.
 You will need to integrate the Finance API to get payout details.
 Learn more about the eBay payments API in our developers program portal.

 Can I use PayPal Working Capital (PPWC)?